The future of the Jordan Cove Energy Project was called into question Wednesday after a Douglas County judge nullified a key permit for the project.

 Opponents of the project saw the decision as a major victory.

-“The court’s decision is validating and offers landowners vindication that the land use process means something,” said Stacy McLaughlin in a press release.
+“The court’s decision is validating and offers landowners vindication that the land use process means something,” said Stacey McLaughlin in a press release.
 McLaughlin is a local landowner and the chief petitioner on the lawsuit.
 “Without the seven mile stretch in Douglas County, the Pacific Connector Gas Pipeline cannot connect to the proposed Jordan Cove terminal in Coos Bay, essentially leaving it dead in the water.”

 County Commissioners Chris Boice and Tim Freeman were not available for comment when the story broke Wednesday night.
 Tamara Osborne, a county spokeswoman, issued a statement from the county at 3 o'clock Thursday.

 "The Douglas County Board of Commissioners and Planning Department officials are currently reviewing the recent court decision by Judge Johnson to better understand the inferences of the ruling," read the county statement.
 "At this time, the County has no further actions to take."

 Michael Hinrichs, a spokesman for the Jordan Cove Project, said the company has been "working on both the litigation and administrative tracks for some time now."

 "We are now examining yesterday's court decision and considering all options, including appeal," Hinrichs said.
 "We are also looking at the administrative option of filing for a new permit.
 Any suggestion that we are out of option is misleading."